 - Ensure that the unwanted items are on your property and not left on a road or pavement for collection.

 - Check the license/badge of the person collecting the item(s) to ensure they are authorised or ask for their Waste Carrier Number.
 Also record their vehicle registration number if you can.

-- They can cannot show relevant ID or refuse, you should refuse their services.
+- If they cannot show relevant ID or refuse to, you should refuse their services.